Airports in Denmark

 ~30 mio. passengers

-Also referred to as Kastrup Airport, Copenhagen Airport is the largest international airport in Denmark and besides serving the capital of Denmark, it also serves Zealand, Öresund Region and a part of southern Sweden.
+Also referred to as Kastrup Airport, Copenhagen Airport is the largest international airport in Denmark.
+Besides serving the capital of Denmark, it also serves Zealand, Öresund Region and a part of southern Sweden.
 Copenhagen Airport is located on Amager, the island 8 kilometres south of Copenhagen and 24 kilometres west of Malmö (Sweden).
-It serves as a hub for Scandinavian Airlines, Thomas Cook Airlines Scandinavia and Norwegian Air Shuttle.
+It is a hub for Scandinavian Airlines, Thomas Cook Airlines Scandinavia and Norwegian Air Shuttle.
 You can reach Copenhagen city centre in less than 15 minutes by bus, train or metro.

 Billund Airport – IATA code BLL